In this article, we will create a simple Bash script and show how to pass arguments to it using the Linux command line.

 - How to print all the parameters using $@.

-- The meaning of the $# variable that contains the number of arguments passed to the script.
+- The meaning of the $# variable which contains the number of arguments passed to the script.

 - How to check if an argument is empty.